The Kelabit Highlands. Ever heard of it? Not many people have.

-Situated in the highland mountains far into the interior of Borneo, this is as far away from the fast pace of the modern world as you could get.
+Situated in the highland mountains far into the interior of Borneo this is about as far away from the fast pace of the modern world that you can get.

-It is a place where time slows down.
+It’s a place where time slows down.

-Getting To The Kelabit Highlands
+The Kelabit Highlands Borneo Adventure

-The only real way to get to the Kelabit Highlands is to fly in on a small propellor plane to the regional town of Bario, the main gateway to the region.
-Only a few flights a day leave from the coastal town of Miri in Malaysia, and carry around 15 people at a time.
+Bario is the main gateway to the region but only a few flights a day leave from the coastal town of Miri in Malaysia, and carry around 15 people at a time.

-The Kelabit are the main tribe of the region, and are very friendly.
+Then you will start to meet the locals and find out how friendly the place is as well.
+The Kelabit are the main tribe of the region, and are very cool.

 Smiles are everywhere.

-After settling in you can go for a short walk to get to the base of Prayer Mountain, where you can climb up in about 1.5 hours to get a view across Bario and the mountains surrounding it.
+After settling in you can go for a short walk to get to the base of Prayer Mountain, where you can climb up it in about one and a half hours to get a view across Bario, and the mountains surrounding it.

-Hiking Into The Jungle
+Hiking Into The Kelabit Highlands Jungle

 It’s in parts muddy, with broken bridges to navigate, and some treacherous blood sucking leeches to keep an eye out for.

 The reward is worth it as high up in the misty mountains lies one of the most tranquil places you could ever be.

 It is remote.

-Staying at a local lodge run by a very friendly older couple, the husband can take you out to take a look at one of these megaliths.
+Staying at a local lodge run by a very friendly older couple the husband will take you out to take a look at some of these megaliths.

 Wild boar caught by local hunters smoked over a fire is one of the best things you could ever do for your taste buds.

 The rest of the home cooked food is equally outstanding, and was for all the nights spent in Pa-Lungan.

 So when the lights go out and you want to read, it’s time to get the flashlight out.

-Your flashlight being the only source of light around, you will soon be getting bombarded by huge insects to the face, as you try to read!
+Your flashlight being the only source of light around, you will soon be getting bombarded by huge insects to the face as you try to read.